DavidCampbellIII/Public-Space-Congestion-Analyzer-Documentation/docs/quick-start.md

 After placing your GameObjects wherever you wish to create your environment, the only requirement is that every object in the environment that should block agents from passing through it (walls, queues, pillars, food lockers, tables, chairs etc.) **MUST** be marked as static.
 To mark any GameObject as static, ensure the `Static` checkbox is checked.
 The `Static` checkbox is located in the top right corner of the inspector for the current GameObject selected, to the right of the GameObject's name textbox.

-If the GameObject has children GameObject's, ensure those are marked as static as well.
+If the GameObject has children GameObjects, ensure those are marked as static as well.

 Any GameObject that does not directly block agents (such as [`PenaltyArea`s](config/simulation/penalty-area.md)) should **NOT** be marked as static, as this should only be done for solid, blocking objects.

 ### Rebaking the Nav Mesh

-To rebake the Nav Mesh, first ensure all GameObjects in the scene that should block agents are [marked as static](#marking-gameobjects-as-static).
+To rebake the Nav Mesh, first ensure all GameObjects in the scene that should block agents are [marked as static](#marking-gameobjects-as-static) and [have colliders on them](#placing-gameobjects-and-adding-colliders).

 Next, open the Navigation window.
 This can be found via Unity's menu bar (Window>AI>Navigation).
 Select the Bake tab in the Navigation window.
 Leave the settings as they are, and click the Bake button at the bottom of the Navigation window.
 If done correctly, all walkable areas should be highlighted in blue, and all non-walkable areas should not be highlighted at all.